chrismccannco/chrismccann-co/src/field-notes/the-room-knew-first.md

 ogDescription: "It started on a Tuesday in Q3.
 A rep closed the biggest deal in company history.
 The room felt empty."
 date: 2026-05-21
 permalink: /field-notes/the-room-knew-first/
-assessmentCallout: "The Field Assessment asks twelve questions the quarterly review won't."
+assessmentCallout: "The Field Assessment asks eighteen questions the quarterly review won't."
 relatedReading:
   - title: "You're New.
 We're Burnt Out."
     url: /field-notes/youre-new-were-burnt-out/